fatmaabdelrahim/Fatma-Abdulrahim/README.md

 - Act as a communication bridge between technical teams and management, translating needs into clear, actionable updates.
 - Support day-to-day operations by organizing workflows, tracking tasks, and flagging blockers early.
 - Used **Git & GitHub** to manage and version-control project documentation, collaborating with technical teams directly in repositories.
-- Used **Jira** to track tasks, coordinate assignments across teams, and monitor progress on active workstreams.
+- Used **Jira & ClickUp** to track tasks, coordinate assignments across teams, and monitor progress on active workstreams.
+- Leverage **AI tools** (Claude, ChatGPT, Copilot) to accelerate documentation, improve communication drafts, and support operational reporting.

 ---